CHANGE IN LISTING ARRANGEMENTS

 • in certificated form.

-The treatment of the ADS holder upon cancellation of the ADR Programme on the Effective Date will vary depending on how the ADSs are held:
+The treatment of the ADS holder upon cancellation of the ADR Programme on the Effective Date varied depending on how the ADSs were held:

-A) DTC ADSs: DTC ADSs will be cancelled and the DTC Nominee will receive, and be registered in the Register of Members as the legal holder of, such number of Ordinary Shares as is equal to the number of Ordinary Shares that DTC ADSs previously held by the DTC Nominee represented, with book-entries in DTC for these Ordinary Shares being credited to the DTC Participants’ accounts in proportion to the DTC ADSs previously credited to such accounts;
+A) DTC ADSs: DTC ADSs were cancelled and the DTC Nominee received, and was registered in the Register of Members as the legal holder of, such number of Ordinary Shares as was equal to the number of Ordinary Shares that DTC ADSs previously held by the DTC Nominee represented, with book-entries in DTC for these Ordinary Shares being credited to the DTC Participants’ accounts in proportion to the DTC ADSs previously credited to such accounts;

-B) Registered ADSs: Registered ADSs will be cancelled and the registered holder will receive and be registered in the Register of Members as the holder of such number of Ordinary Shares as is equal to the number of Registered ADSs that such holder previously held, without any action being required on the part of such registered holder; and
+B) Registered ADSs: Registered ADSs were cancelled and the registered holder received and was registered in the Register of Members as the holder of such number of Ordinary Shares as was equal to the number of Registered ADSs that such holder previously held, without any action having been required on the part of such registered holder; and

-C) Certificated ADSs: Certificated ADSs will be cancelled and the Exchange Agent, on behalf of the holders of the Certificated ADSs, will be registered in the Register of Members as the holder of such number of Ordinary Shares as is equal to the number of Ordinary Shares that Certificated ADSs previously held by the holders of Certificated ADSs represented.
+C) Certificated ADSs: Certificated ADSs were cancelled and the Exchange Agent, on behalf of the holders of the Certificated ADSs, was registered in the Register of Members as the holder of such number of Ordinary Shares as was equal to the number of Ordinary Shares that Certificated ADSs previously held by the holders of Certificated ADSs represented.
 Following the Effective Date and upon receipt by the Exchange Agent of a letter of transmittal duly signed by the previous registered holder of Certificated ADSs and accompanied by the ADR evidencing those ADSs, such holder will receive and be registered in the Register of Members as the holder of such number of Ordinary Shares as were represented by their cancelled Certificated ADSs.

-Holders of ADSs will not be required to pay any fee to the ADS Depositary for the surrender and cancellation of their ADSs in the mandatory exchange.
+Holders of ADSs were not be required to pay any fee to the ADS Depositary for the surrender and cancellation of their ADSs in the mandatory exchange.

 Ordinary Shares held through DTC

-Irish Revenue has confirmed in response to a submission made by the Company that transfers of interests in Ordinary Shares within DTC will not be subject to Irish stamp duty.
+The Irish Revenue has confirmed in response to a submission made by the Company that transfers of Ordinary Shares within DTC will not be subject to Irish stamp duty.

 Ordinary Shares held outside of DTC or transferred into or out of DTC